uni-algo/uni-algo/README.md

 - The library doesn't use exceptions because there are no exceptional situations in Unicode algorithms.
 Unicode Standard always describes what need to be done if an issue occurs.
 Of course C++ Standard Library still can throw if -fno-exceptions isn't used.
-- The only dependency is C++ Standard Library that can be omitted as was mentioned before.
+- The only dependency is C++ Standard Library.
 - The library itself is header-only but Unicode data (one .cpp file) must be compiled.
 - You can disable modules or even a part of a module by using configuration defines that can drastically reduce the size of Unicode data that must be compiled.